abdrahmansoltan/Learning-Notes/Backend/Node.js/1-Node.md

   - accessing file system
   - better networking capabilities
   - These benefits enable us to have perfect conditions for using Node.js as a **web server**

+- What Node.js is used for:
+  1. Web services APIs such as REST APIs
+  2. Real-time applications such as chat applications and online gaming
+  3. Web-based applications

 ---